Dispatch · June 26, 2026 · Updated August 8, 2026

 The releases, in one paragraph.

 On May 8, 2026, the U.S. Department of War launched a public portal at war.gov/ufo — the Presidential Unsealing and Reporting System for UAP Encounters, or PURSUE — and began posting declassified records on unidentified anomalous phenomena on a rolling basis at President Trump's direction.
-Verified Three batches have followed so far, on May 8, May 22, and June 12, 2026.
+Verified Five batches have followed so far, on May 8, May 22, June 12, July 10, and August 7, 2026.
 The portal's reception is itself part of the story: it reportedly passed 1.7 billion hits in six weeks, making it one of the most-visited U.S. government sites on record [1][2].

 What the third batch contains.